FreelancePanic/dirtybird/README.md

 - TAP support (currently experimental)
 - 9 mm belts (AKA Fatso, currently experimental)

-Note: for any features marked experimental, please visit the MakerBogans Discord
+Note: for any features marked experimental, please visit the MakerBogans Discord for further details

 ### Known issues/to do list